ChrstphrHll/npc_gen/students/Miglus Yrlissa.md

 # Miglus Yrlissa
 ---
 ### Description
-- Triton Fighter from Whyndiem
+- Triton Fighter from Glasscliff Garisons
 - 6th year Assault student in Jettenia
-- short curly dark red hair that's braided, Pale Brown eyes, and Aqua skin
+- shoulder length wavy lighter blonde hair that's plain, Pale Brown eyes, and Aqua skin
 - Is Objective and Sensual, and has Generosity as their ideal

 ### Organizations